The Chevaliers – The Void

 But, looking back on the past few decades, it’s a strategy that quickly proves unfruitful.
 In the 1990s, for example, the brand of socially conscious rap-rock pioneered by Rage Against The Machine made the record labels snap up any groups that resembled them.
 What the public was eventually left with were bands that mimicked the power, but had little of the soul, or creativity of the originals.

 The Loosies are one of the bands that would have easily been an exception to the rule had they been in a similar position.
+The band makes the kind of socially conscious Hip-Hop that would earn them a music review on the top blogs that favor this style.
 Broken Plates reveals a clever knack for powerful storytelling, a great use of hard-rock dynamics and an ear for what helps make a single successful.
 Great glimpse into what this Queens, NY group is capable of creating.

 Alt77 Rating for The Loosies: B